RigoBlock/RBIPs/RBIPs/RBIP25.md

 The decimals initialization should not make an assertion when the token is base currency as we define 18 decimals.
 The token assertion should be moved in the try/catch statement and decimals should be defined case by case instead of initially set to 18 and overwritten if different.

+As the implementation gets upgraded, the `VERSION` deployment constant shall be updated to 3.1.2.

 ## Notes